Starting as an engineering manager

 More thinking than doing

 Your work is no longer concrete pieces of deliverables.
 It is often abstract.
-Things like facilitating the creation of a new initiative, process or policy or hiring practices, improving efficiency, new ways of delivery etc.
+Things like facilitating the creation of a new initiative, process, or policy or hiring practices, improving efficiency, new ways of delivery etc.

 Remind yourself that the value that you deliver is NOT doing the job of those you have hired.
 It is to ensure that they have good coaching and space to learn from their mistakes for course correction on time.
 It takes a huge amount of trust in your team and yourself and that is the first step.

-It helps to identify your Zone of Genius.
+Furthermore, it helps to identify your Zone of Genius.

 • What are the things that only you can do in your role?